Pranav352/Python-Task/README.md

 - Percentage
 - Grade classification

-### 2. 🔐 Password Generator
+### 2. 🔐 Password validation
-A secure password generator that allows customization such as:
+A secure password validation that allows customization such as:
 - Password length
 - Inclusion of symbols, numbers, uppercase, and lowercase characters